gmh04/podparser/docs/index.rst

    No geo tag             No valid location could be found in the address column.
    Poor Geo tag           There is no address in the entry with a geo tag better than APPROXIMATE, see  location_type in `Google Geocoding API results`_
    No profession category Entry has a profession but no pattern is matched in `Professions config`_.
-   Inexact tag            In parenthethis after the type column is the address returned by the google geocoding service.
+   Inexact tag            In parentheses after the type column is the address returned by the google geocoding service.
 If the address returned does not match the query, it is marked as inexact with three asterixes.
    Rejected               If an entry has less than 3 columns or contains a `stop word`_, the entry is not processed.
    ====================== ===

+********
+Database
+********
+Currently only Postgis is supported.
+The schema can be found in </path/to/site-packages>/podparser/etc.

 ******
 Config